tanzislam/cryptopals/README.md

    instead be specified in the GNU Make command line as [overrides]( https://www.gnu.org/software/make/manual/make.html#Overriding).
  - The above variables may be either relative paths or absolute paths.
+ - By default the makefiles will compile the code with maximum optimizations and no debugging information.
+To put the code under a debugger, you need to do a debug build instead by overriding `"CPP_OPTIMIZATIONS=-g -Og"` on the command line.

 You can even do an out-of-source build. `cd` into an unrelated directory (it can be outside the repo or an uncommitted subdirectory inside the repo) and then run